LadyMisticus/kep-hack/README.md

 KEPiversary Edition adds numerous new moves to the game, aiming to make use of unused effects and populate some oft-forgotten types.
 This was bottlenecked by the 8-bit registers used by the game: The banks are now full, all KEPs are off!

 ## Flying-Bird Split
 KEPiversary Edition splits Flying into Bird and Flying, speculating on the hypothetical existence of the Bird type.
+There is ample vestigial evidence of how the type would have worked had it been in the game: I very nearly put this rework into the final KEP release, but decided against it for the vanilla purity ethos.

 ### Bird
-Bird is the "avian" type, aiming to
+Bird is the "avian" type, focusing on the parts of a bird's body, particularly the beak.
 * Bird is super-effective against: Bug, Grass
 * Bird is not very effective against: Rock, Steel
 * Bird is weak to: Poison, Rock